Francis Perrin (physicist)

+who worked on nuclear physics, fission and neutrinos.
+He was the high-commissioner Commissariat à l'énergie atomique (Atomic Energy Commission, CEA) in France and a collaborator of CERN.
+He was involved in the development of nuclear weapons for France and the cooperation with Israel on nuclear research.

+He was the son of Physics Nobel laureate Jean Perrin and the brother-in-law of Pierre Victor Auger.

 Physicist

 Francis Perrin was born in Paris and attended École Normale Supérieure in Paris.
 In 1928 he obtained a doctorate in mathematical sciences from the faculté des sciences of Paris, based upon a thesis on Brownian motion and became a faculty member of Collège de France.
 In 1933, in connection with the neutrino, Francis Perrin estimated that "the mass must be null—or at least small compared to the mass of the electron".
-Subsequently he worked at the Collège de France on the fission of uranium.
+Subsequently, he worked at the Collège de France on the fission of uranium.
 With Frédéric Joliot and his group, he established in 1939 the possibility of nuclear chain reactions and nuclear energy production.

 He was professor at the Collège de France in the chair of Atomic and Molecular Physics from 1946 to 1972.
 He was the French high-commissioner for atomic energy from 1951 to 1970.
-In 1972, he discovered the Oklo natural reactor.

 Perrin actively supported the project for a European nuclear research centre, and was a signatory for France to the Convention establishing the CERN Provisional Council in February 1952 in Geneva.
-He was elected Vice-President of this Council, and remained French delegate on the CERN Council until 1972.
+He was elected vice-president of this council, and remained French delegate on the CERN Council until 1972.